 Naturally it would make sense to simply bury the hose if you don’t plan on moving it any time soon.
 This would make mowing easier, you wouldn’t have a tripping hazard in the yard, nor would you have an ugly hose always sitting in an otherwise nice looking yard.
 It’s on obvious solution to the problem but can you safely bury a garden hose without any repercussions?

 Garden hoses can safely be buried underground without effecting their ability to transport water from one location to another.
 The materials used to make hoses are able to withstand the elements under the soil surface and water will not be contaminated by debris or soil biology.

-There are a few important details to be aware of when burying a garden hose underground so that it will work as intended and last for as long as possible.
+There are however a few important details to be aware of when burying a garden hose underground so that it will work as intended for you and last for as long as possible.
 The following covers all the important benefits to burying a garden hose underground, tips for doing it right, and alternative solutions for the problem that you may also want to consider.

 The Benefits of Burying a Garden Hose Underground

 - No Longer Need to Carry a Hose – Avoid carrying your garden hose to same location over and over.
 If you have a very large backyard or live in the suburbs or rural area and have a few acres or more than setting up a underground waterline with a garden hose will save your back carrying hoses to and from where you want access to water.

 - Protect Hose from the Elements – If you are running a hose and just leave it out on the ground it will be susceptible to damage from the sun during the summer and freezing during the winter.
 Keeps your garden hose protected from the UV exposure that is known to degrade the materials hoses are made of overtime.